A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Experimental Results

-We apply our method to the music tone perception data originally collected by \citet{cohen1980inharmonic}.
-This dataset is available, for example, in the R packages \texttt{mixtools} \citep{R2009mixtools} and \texttt{fpc} \citep{hennig2015package}, and has been previously analyzed by \citet{de1989mixtures}, \citet{viele2002modeling}, and \citet{yao2015mixtures}.
-This data was collected in music experiments where a trained musician was presented with a pure fundamental tone plus a series of stretched overtones and was then asked to tune an adjustable tone to the octave above the fundamental tone.
-The regressor $x$ is the stretching ratio of the overtone to the fundamental tone.
-The response variable $y$ is the ratio of the adjusted tone to the fundamental by the musician.
+We apply our method to the music tone perception data collected by \citet{cohen1980inharmonic}, which has been analyzed in several studies \citep{de1989mixtures, viele2002modeling, yao2015mixtures} and is available in the R package \texttt{mixtools} \citep{R2009mixtools}.
+The dataset contains 150 observations from experiments where a musician was asked to tune an adjustable tone to the octave above a fundamental tone with stretched overtones.
+The covariate $s$ represents the stretching ratio of overtones to the fundamental tone, while the response $y$ is the ratio of the adjusted tone to the fundamental.
+Two competing music perception theories exist regarding the relationship between $y$ and $s$: one predicts a consistent $y = 2$ ratio, while the other suggests $y = s$.

-At that time of \citet{cohen1980inharmonic}, there existed two conflicting music perception theories regarding the relationship between $y$ and $x$.
-One theory states that the adjusted tone is constantly at ratio $2:1$ to the fundamental tone ($y = 2$), while the other theory states that the adjusted tone will be equal to the overtone ($y =x$).

-While existing studies are built on two-component mixture models with heteroscedastic errors, we apply our NPMLE approach without prior knowledge on number of components.
-Compared to $500$ data points in simulation settings, there are only $150$ data points in this real dataset, and thus we increase the number of folds in cross-validation correspondingly.
-We run $10$-fold cross-valition, and the choice of $\sigma$ by cross-validation is $0.05$.

-Figure~\ref{fig:tonedata} shows the fitted result together with original data points.
-Similar to our simulation plots, the thickness and darkness of each line in Figure~\ref{fig:tonedata} are proportional to the mixing probability of the corresponding component.
-While there are more than two components in Figure~\ref{fig:tonedata}, two major components account for most of the mixing probabilities, and all other components occupy very low probabilities.
-Compared to the two-component modeling in \citet{viele2002modeling}, the fitted result in Figure~\ref{fig:tonedata} attains a considerably higher log-likelihood of 175.50 whereas the highest log-likelihood in \citet{viele2002modeling} is 145.52 (our choices of $\sigma$ are rather close).
-We would like to mention again that the NPMLE approach does not use the prior knowledge of two music theories.
-Yet, the algorithm is able to identify two major components, which are very close to the conjectural regression functions $y = 2$ and $y = x$ respectively.
+We model this data using mixture of linear regression with covariate $x = (1, s)^\T$.
+After setting $\hat{\sigma} = 0.1200$ via 10-fold cross-validation, we compute the NPMLE and apply BIC selection to reduce overfitting.
+Figure~\ref{fig:tonedata_afterBIC} shows our method identified two components, corresponding precisely to the two theoretical music perception models, despite no component count prior knowledge.